rbmacd/frey/README.md

 # frey
 Frey - NetDevOps in a Box

+# FREY IS UNDER ACTIVE DEVELOPMENT AND NOT YET READY TO SHIP.
+CONTRIBUTIONS WELCOME.

 Frey is a NetDevOps Distribution designed to streamline NetDevOps tooling installation and configuration, allowing network engineers to take advantage of DevOps concepts quickly and easily.

 Getting started with NetDevOps can be overwhelming, given the plethora of bespoke tools and technologies available.
 Many engineers find themselves struggling to get started because the process of identifying the tools required and the subsequent configuration and integration of said tools requires deep knowledge of each tool, solid understanding of operating systems and virtualization concepts, container and container orchestration paradigms, CI/CD pipelines, network simulations, linting, and more.
 Frey helps ease this barrier to entry.